kevin143carr/tarpon-installer/README.md

 It uses a `config.ini` (name it anything you want) plus a `resources` folder.

+For release history and version-to-version changes, see `CHANGELOG.md`.

 ## Packaging

 For PyInstaller one-file builds, install the runtime and build dependencies: